 My approach is strengths-based, trauma-informed, and client-centered with an attachment theory focus.
 I work with clients in a collaborative way.
 I have completed EMDRIA approved training in Eye Movement Desensitization and Reprocessing (EMDR).
-I am also trained in Cognitive Behavior Therapy, Dialectical Behavior Therapy Skills, Emotionally Focused Therapy, Mindfulness skills, Somatic Experiencing and others.
+I am also trained in Cognitive Behavior Therapy, CBT-E (for Eating Disorders), Inference-based CBT and ERP (for OCD), Dialectical Behavior Therapy skills, Mindfulness skills and others.
+Additionally, I am a Level 1 iRest Teacher trained in Integrative Restoration Yoga Nidra meditation for both groups and individuals.
 The intervention used is dependent on each individual’s needs, goals, and learning style.

 My husband and I moved to Coeur d’Alene in 1991 where we raised our four daughters.
 While raising our daughters, I pursued my Social Work degree and volunteered as a Court Appointed Special Advocate (CASA) supporting children in the court system, worked with refugees through World Relief Spokane, volunteered with the homeless population, and worked as a Hospice Social Worker.
 Additionally, I volunteered with a mental health crisis line for three years and have been working or volunteering in the mental health field since 2017.

 I graduated from Lewis-Clark State College with my Bachelor of Social Work in 2018 and Master of Social Work from Eastern Washington University in 2020.
-I am a Licensed Master Social Worker (LMSW) in the State of Idaho and a member of the National Association of Social Workers (NASW).
+I am a Licensed Master Social Worker (LMSW) in the State of Idaho and a member of the EMDR International Association (EMDRIA).

 I absolutely love what I do!